 - See “mechanical ventilation is unavoidable. ” for the management approach if

 - Consult cardiology immediately.

-- Consult cardiothoracic surgery for surgical drainage if pericardiocentesis is unsuccessful or conditions make it difficult.
+- Consult cardiothoracic surgery for surgical drainage if pericardiocentesis is unsuccessful or if hemopericardium or purulent effusion are suspected.

 - Serial pulsus paradoxus measurement

 - Avoid anesthetic agents and positive pressure ventilation.